modelica/ModelicaSpecification/Tutorial.md

 end CircuitBoard;
 ```
 The components can be used in several levels until the environment of the circuit board is
-reached where the "inner" declaration of the heat connector is present.
+reached where the `inner` declaration of the heat connector is present.
 All instances of model
 Component which are used inside model CircuitBoard automatically connect their heat flow
-connector to the environment connector, i.e., there is a 1 to n connection of the "inner HeatCut environment" to the heat flow connectors of all components.
+connector to the environment connector, i.e., there is a 1 to n connection of the `inner HeatCut environment` to the heat flow connectors of all components.

 In some cases the exact nature of the field is unknown, when the components are defined.
 In
 such a case inner/outer functions can be utilized as demonstrated by the model of a particle